MDSLab/s4t-lightning-rod/docs/bundling.md

 - `log4js`: dynamically requires appenders.
 The hack is in the `_build:log4js_workaround` script.
 - `nconf`: loads store implementations as JS files on a file system.
 Fixed in a fork: https://github.com/KostyaEsmukov/nconf/commit/9ca067850615aa8668583d30deb80f0d6d395431
+- `shelljs` (not a direct dependency): starting from 0.7.6 it uses dynamic imports for command implementations.
+0.7.5 is fine though.